 Frontline leaders must be excellent communicators with their team, their peers, and their managers.
 This one-day program helps you master effective listening skills, enhance communication methods, and practice the ability to constructively give and receive feedback.

-- Identify and avoid common causes of ineffective communication.
+- Describe a communication model and avoid common causes of ineffective communication.

 - Give clear directions to others on your team.